Thesis Maintenance

 Pillar P changes

-Pillar 1 (Susquehanna + AWS PPA durable): 0.70 → 0.73 — contract durability is incrementally safer once the FERC structural challenge is off the table.
+Pillar 1 (Susquehanna + AWS PPA durable): 0.70 → 0.76 — the cleared FERC structure hardens the PPA that underpins this cash flow.

 Triggers